 After having celebrated the birthdays of ‘Spousta příběhů’ and ‘Zrzek’ on the 27th I am sure that many GOTGE readers may have thought that that was it for the year, but there is one glorious birthday to come…and what a birth date it is, too!

-On 31st December 1969 – yes, the very last day of the 1960s – Valérie Čižmárová, two days under a month before her eighteenth birthday, recorded her second single – and the first specially written for her, ‘Když mě chceš’ (‘When You Want Me’) and its flip, ‘Proč se ti zdá’ (‘Why Do You Seem’).
+On 31st December 1969 – yes, the very last day of the 1960s – Valérie Čižmárová, two days under a month before her eighteenth birthday, recorded her second single – and the first specially written for her, ‘Když mě chceš’ (‘When You Want Me’) and its flip, ‘Proč se ti zdá’ (‘Why Does It Seem To You’).
 In both cases the music was by Milan Klipec and in the case of the former, the lyrics were by Milan Klipec and Pavel Náhoda and in the case of the latter, the lyrics were by Milan Klipec alone.
 The musical accompaniment came from Studiový Orchestr (the Panton Studio Orchestra) under the direction of Ivo Moravus, with backing vocals from Sbor Lubomíra Pánka.
 The Producer was Ivan Štědrý.

 The sleeve for the release – below – was designed by André Černoušek and the magnificently atmospheric photo was by (one may say here, “who else???”)
 Vilém Sochůrek.